 More than five thousand acres of Mother Nature’s bounty surround the beautiful Harbin Hot Springs Retreat.
 Nestled in the mountains of Lake County, California, over a hundred full-time residents come together to run this non-profit in the most pristine manner possible.

 Each guest is treated as one of the community for however long their stay, sending them home filled with a sense of peace and harmony.
 Harbin Hot Springs embraces nature as closely as possible, most areas are clothing optional, allowing their guests to feel as free as they choose.
-When visiting Harbin, one member of each party must hold a membership, which can be purchased on-site.
+Online reservations must be made prior to visiting Harbin.

 Harbin Hot Springs Facilities

 Harbin is a quaint and rustic place to relax, keeping this in mind, it may not be the best place to vacation with children.
-However, Harbin does have available accommodations for those who do come with family.
-Please leave Fido and his friends at home, the hot springs is not a place for them to be.
+Please leave Fido and friends at home, the hot springs is not a safe place for pets at any time.
 Harbin Hot Springs requests that cell phones are turned off upon arrival to further enhance the tranquility for everyone.
 A pay phone is available for use.
-WiFi is available on a pay-per-minute basis by the Blue Room Cafe.
+WiFi is available on a pay-per-minute basis.

 From Middletown, California: head West on Co Road 117C/Main Street towards Calistoga Stree.
 Continue on and turn right onto Barnes Street.
 Keep going and continue on Big Canyon Road/CO Rd 107.
 After about a mile, take a slight left onto Harbin Springs Road.
 Be sure to pay attention because in a couple miles you’ll need to take a right to stay on Harbin Springs Road/Co Rd 109.
 Not too much further and you’ll be at Harbin Hot Springs!
 Please be aware the Harbin Springs Road is narrow and winding.
 Seeing cattle and deer is not uncommon, so please drive carefully.